Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_reactor/basic_operation_909db.md

 So this is the status message you never want to see.
 If you do end up in this situation...
 Well...
 I can only hope you have a good pair of running shoes!

-This mode is also pretty selfe explanatory.
+This mode is also pretty self explanatory.
 Its about to go BOOM!
 It will take anywere from a few seconds to several minutes to calculate exactly how long you have before detonation.
 Once that calculation is complete the GUI will give you a nice little ETA.
 This will usually be around a minute or two but you really shouldn't stick around to watch the fireworks...

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 //========================================================